LiterallyTheOne/LiterallyTheOne.github.io/note.md

 * 📕🎓Add a section for courses
 * 📒🧑‍🎓Make a way that students can only see their marks

+* ＞ Add a collapse button for tutorials
+* ＞ Add a collapse button for third headers

 ## seositecheckup

 * To address URL canonicalization issues, it is recommended to select a primary URL for your webpage and set up